Renee Burke, MD

 A variety of specialized techniques exist for Breast Reconstruction surgery.
 Dr. Burke will work with you to determine the options that will best achieve your individual goals.
 The most frequently used techniques include:

 - Reconstruction with Breast Implants: This option is a two-staged procedure requiring the initial placement of a Tissue Expander, a medical device which is slowly filled with saline over time to create a pocket for the implant.
-The expander is generally replaced later with a gel Breast Implant.
-If necessary, Dr. Burke utilizes the most up-to-date techniques to refine Breast Implant reconstruction, including the use of tissue substitutes and fat grafting to provide natural-appearing outcomes where there is not ample enough tissue to cover the implant.
+The expander is generally replaced later with a silicone gel-filled Breast Implant.
+If necessary, Dr. Burke utilizes the most up-to-date techniques to refine Breast Implant reconstruction, including the use of tissue substitutes such as GalaFLEX® surgical scaffold and fat grafting to provide natural-appearing outcomes where there is not ample enough tissue to cover the implant.

 - Reconstruction with Your Own Tissue and Muscle: This technique utilizes your own skin, fat, and muscle to reconstruct your breast.
 The most common donor areas are the abdomen or back (latissimus) muscles.
 Reconstruction utilizing your own muscle and skin can be used in conjunction with a breast implant if additional volume is needed.
 Other specialized and often staged techniques to refine and complete your optimal outcome will be fully explained to you before you begin your reconstruction.